Rating:

 Below-average protein.
 Below-average fat.
 And above-average carbs when compared to a typical dry dog food.

-When you consider the protein-boosting effect of the soybean and corn gluten meals, this looks like the profile of a kibble containing only a limited amount of meat.
+When you consider the protein-boosting effect of the soybean and corn gluten meals, this looks like the profile of a kibble containing a modest amount of meat.

 Bottom line?

-Dad’s Dog Food is a plant-based dry kibble using a limited amount of chicken by-product meal or beef meal as its main sources of animal protein, thus earning the brand 1 star.
+Dad’s is a grain-inclusive dry dog food using a modest amount of named meat and by-product meals as its main source of animal protein, thus earning the brand 1 star.

 Not recommended.